matheusmelchiades/bolttech-challenge-api/README.md

 ***

-## Arquitetura
+## Architecture

-* [app](./app) - Tem com objetivo agrupar os serviços que compõe a aplicação.
+* [app](./app) - It aims to group the services that make up the application.
   * [api](./app/api)
-    * [components](#component) - Tem como objetivo organizar de acordo com cada regra de negócio. (ex: users, posts)
+    * [components](#component) - It aims to organize according to each business rule. (ex: users, posts)
-    * [services](./app/api/services) - Tem com objetivo centralizar serviços como socket, email e entre outros.
+    * [services](./app/api/services) - It aims to centralize services such as socket, email and others.
-* [config](./config.py) - Centralização de constantes, para a aplicação.
+* [config](./config.py) - Centralization of constants, for the application.
-* [engine](./engine/) - Responsável carregar dependencias, plugins, middlewares e funções para a inicialização do servidor
+* [engine](./engine/) - Responsible for loading dependencies, plugins, middlewares and functions for server startup
-* [server](./server.js) - Responsável por iniciar a aplicação.
+* [server](./server.js) - Responsible for starting the application.

 ### Component

-* [routes](./app/main/routes.py) - Tem como objetivo, na determinação de qual ação/método deve ser executado na aplicação, criando um acesso externo.
+* [routes](./app/main/routes.py) - Its objective, in the determination of which action/method must be executed in the application, creating an external access.
-* [controller]() Responsavel por tratar e controlar funcionalidades entre o roteamento e modelagem da aplicação.
+* [controller]() Responsible for handling and controlling functionality between routing and application modeling.
-* [model](./examples/model.py) - Tem como responsabilidade na manipulação dos dados de entrada externa, aplicando a regra de negócio proposta e enviar ou não para o armazenamento do banco de dados, através da camada DAO.
+* [model](./examples/model.py) - It is responsible for handling external input data, applying the proposed business rule and sending it or not to the database storage, through the DAO layer.
-* [dao](./examples/dao.py) - Tem como responsabilidade criar uma camada de abstração, para a persistência dos dados, assim, separando a regra de negócio das de acesso ao banco.
+* [dao](./examples/dao.py) - It is responsible for creating an abstraction layer for data persistence, thus separating the business rule from those for accessing the bank.